1030 Swabia Court, Suite 201

 Anthony Cangelosi first started with USA Baseball as Coordinator, Youth Programs in November 2018 before being promoted to Assistant Director, Youth Programs in March 2019.
-In that role, Cangelosi assists the USA Baseball Develops team in growth of the game initiatives, supporting the development and execution of the Fun At Bat program as well as the overarching PLAY BALL movement.
+In that role, Cangelosi assists the USA Baseball Develops team in growth of the game initiatives, managing the USA Baseball Homegrown program, which provides families with elementary-aged youth from across the United States with the opportunity to learn from current and former USA Baseball national team athletes and Major League Baseball players alike through community-based settings.
+In addition, Cangelosi supports the development and execution of the Fun At Bat program as well as the overarching PLAY BALL movement.

 Cangelosi transitioned to USA Baseball after spending 2018 with the Washington Nationals as a Community Relations Assistant.
 In addition, Cangelosi previously worked with the Washington Nationals Youth Baseball Academy as Coordinator, Baseball/Softball Programs and with the Cal Ripken, Sr. Foundation as a Programs Intern.

 Cangelosi graduated with a Bachelor's Degree in Sociology from St. Mary's College of Maryland in 2017 where he spent four years on the baseball team.
 During that time, he earned All-Conference Academic Team honors.